Protaras

-Protaras (Πρωταράς) is a predominantly tourist resort which comes under the administrative jurisdiction of Paralimni Municipality in Cyprus.
-In ancient times, where Protaras is now located, stood the old city-state of Leukolla.
-The city possessed a small safe harbour where Demetrius Poliorketes sought refuge in the year 306 BC, lying in wait for Ptolemy, one of the successors of Alexander the Great.
-In the ensuing battle, Ptolemy was defeated and fled to Egypt, leaving Cyprus in the hands of Demetrius for a short time.
-Protaras is also referred to as "the land of windmills", maintaining the nostalgic quality of the past.
+Protaras (Πρωταράς) is a predominantly tourist resort that falls under the administrative jurisdiction of the Municipality of Paralimni in Cyprus.
+In ancient times, the area was home to the old city-state of Leukolla.
+The city had a small, safe harbour where Demetrius Poliorketes sought refuge in 306 BC, lying in wait for Ptolemy, one of the successors of Alexander the Great.
+In the ensuing battle, Ptolemy was defeated and fled to Egypt, leaving Cyprus briefly in Demetrius's hands.
+Protaras is also known as "the land of windmills" which preserves the nostalgic quality of the past.

-Protaras has clear sky-blue waters and sandy beaches, the most well-known of which is Fig Tree Bay.
-Building on the success of Ayia Napa, located about 10 km southwest, it has expanded into a modern holiday resort of considerable size with tens of high capacity hotels, hotel apartments, villas, restaurants, pubs and associated facilities.
-Being quieter than Ayia Napa and having less of a club scene, it has a reputation of catering more for family and Cypriot tourism.
-Cape Greco is a 10-minute drive from the center of Protaras.
+Protaras has clear, sky-blue waters and sandy beaches, the best known of which is Fig Tree Bay.
+Building on the success of Ayia Napa, located about 10 km to the southwest, it has expanded into a modern holiday resort of considerable size with dozens of high-capacity hotels, hotel apartments, villas, restaurants, pubs and associated facilities.
+Being quieter than Ayia Napa and having less of a club scene, it has a reputation for catering more to families and domestic Cypriot tourism.
+Cape Greco is a 10-minute drive from the centre of Protaras.

-Protaras is a diving destination.
-Green Bay is the most popular dive site and has statues placed underwater for the thousands of first timers to enjoy while trying their scuba skills.
-The Blue Hole, the chapel, the Decosta Bay, Malama bay.
-Protaras most famous dive site for Technical Diving is the Cyclops bay located on the border with Ayia Napa.
+Protaras is a popular diving destination.
+Green Bay is the most popular dive site and features underwater statues for thousands of first-timers divers to enjoy while practising their scuba skills.
+Other notable dive sites include The Blue Hole, The Chapel, Decosta Bay, and Malama Bay.
+Protaras's most famous technical diving site is the Cyclops Bay, located on the border with Ayia Napa.